kjolley/BIGSdb_documentation/offline_tools.rst

  -i, --isolates LIST
      Comma-separated list of isolate ids to scan (ignored if -p used).

+ --isolate_list_file FILE
+    File containing list of isolate ids (ignored if -i or -p used).

  -I, --exclude_isolates LIST
      Comma-separated list of isolate ids to ignore.